Cédric Lécluse

-Cédric Lécluse (born March 29, 1972) is a French former professional football defender.
+Cédric Lécluse (born March 29, 1972) is a French former professional footballer who played as a defender.
 He is the manager of Troyes AC's U16 squad.

 Career

 Lecluse was born in Épinay-sur-Seine.
 He spent the majority of his career with AS Nancy.
 He played for Nancy from 1991 to 2002 before leaving to play in China for Shanghai Cosco.
 After a year in China he returned to Nancy and played there until 2007.
 He then signed for Angers SCO but had a disappointing spell there and after leaving he decided to retire.